anonimitoraf/skerrick/README.md

 | `skerrick-eval-region` | Evaluates the selected region.
 Shows the eval results as an overlay.
 Stdout/stderr get written to the buffer `*skerrick-stdout-stderr*`. |

 ## VSCode
 TODO

+## Write a plug-in for your editor/IDE!
+TODO